Duke Thomas (character): Death Metal

-While Wonder Woman's team enacted her plan, The Signal, Orphan, Spoiler, and Red Robin fought to reclaim the section of Castle Bats that was once The Narrows.
-Guarding the area was Quietus, an evil Lazarus Pit infused amalgamation of Duke Thomas, Ra's al Ghul, and Batman.
-Quietus initially overpowered Duke and his team, using the waters of the Lazarus Pits to torture Duke with twisted visions of his history from the Dark Multiverse.
-Duke persevered, embracing both the light and dark powers and tapping into a new level of powers.
-With his newfound strength, and the aid of his team, Duke defeated Quietus and successfully reclaimed The Narrows for Gotham.
+During the events of Death Metal, Signal, Orphan, Spoiler, and Red Robin fight to reclaim the Narrows in Gotham City.
+Guarding the area is Quietus, an amalgamation of Duke Thomas, Ra's al Ghul, and Batman originating from a universe in the Dark Multiverse.
+Quietus initially overpowers Duke and his team, using the waters of the Lazarus Pits to torture Duke with twisted visions of his history from the Dark Multiverse.
+Duke perseveres and defeats Quietus, reclaiming the Narrows.